Air Peace signs sponsorship agreement with NFF

 By Lawani Mikairu

-Pinnick who was accompanied to the signing ceremony by Super Eagles stars Alex Iwobi, Tyron Ebuehi, Oghenekaro Etebo and Joe Aribo said the partnership was timely as Nigerian players will fly to the Cape Verde match onboard the airline’s brand new Embraer E195.
+Pennick who was accompanied to the signing ceremony by Super Eagles stars of Alex Iwobi, Tyron Ebuehi, Oghenekaro Etebo and Joe Aribo said the partnership was timely as Nigerian players will fly to the Cape Verde match onboard the airline’s brand new Embraer E195.

 “We have been approached by many international airlines but we believe in this brand that is now established.

-Onyeama said, ” We are investing so much in this sponsorship and partnership in this sinister times because we want to restore hope to the country.
+Onyema said : ” We are investing so much in this sponsorship and partnership in this sisters times because we want to restore hope to the country.
 We believe in Nigeria and the Nigeria project.
 People are losing hope in the country.
-But I believe in the greatness of the country”
+But I believe in the greatness of the country”.